donisetti/AuthPermissions.AspNetCore/UpdateToVersion3.md

 Previously the AuthP's tenant admin service created a transaction that covered both the update to the AuthP's DbContext and your application's DbContext.
 In the new design you have to add a transaction **if you have multiple, separate updates** to the database.
 This stops the possibility a partial update where of some updates have been applied, but an error happens during later updates.
 That could mean some data was lost.

-For instance, in Example3's tenant change service it uses a transaction in the Delete code because that code uses multiple  `ExecuteSqlRawAsync` and a call to `SaveChangesAsync` - see the `SingleTenantDeleteAsync` in the [InvoiceTenantChangeService](https://github.com/JonPSmith/AuthPermissions.AspNetCore/blob/main/Example3.InvoiceCode/EfCoreCode/InvoiceTenantChangeService.cs) class for an example of that.
+For instance, in Saas's tenant change service it uses a transaction in the Delete code because that code uses multiple  `ExecuteSqlRawAsync` and a call to `SaveChangesAsync` - see the `SingleTenantDeleteAsync` in the [InvoiceTenantChangeService](https://github.com/JonPSmith/AuthPermissions.AspNetCore/blob/main/Saas.InvoiceCode/EfCoreCode/InvoiceTenantChangeService.cs) class for an example of that.

 In a hierarchical multi-tenant application you will now have multiple tenants to delete or move, and all those changes should be done within one transaction - see the [RetailTenantChangeService](https://github.com/JonPSmith/AuthPermissions.AspNetCore/blob/main/Example4.ShopCode/EfCoreCode/RetailTenantChangeService.cs) example for how this is done.